cenviity/jj/docs/windows.md

 `~/my-repo`).

-If you need to use the repository in both WSL and Windows, one solution is to create a workspace in the Linux file system:
+If you need to use the repository in both WSL and Windows, one solution is to create a Jujutsu workspace in the Linux file system:

 ```powershell
 PS> jj workspace add --name wsl ~/my-repo